edtenorio/edtenorio.github.io/_pages/about.md

 What excites me most is the challenge of turning messy, unpredictable information into something meaningful.
 I love asking questions, building solutions, and learning from every failure along the way.

 Outside the classroom, I enjoy watching movies, dancing(tropical dances like salsa, merengue, bachata), and I’m always up for solving a good puzzle.
-I don’t have it all figured out yet, but I’m excited for what’s ahead and ready to put in the work to get there.

 ## Fun facts